 Dodson was arrested for animal abuse shortly after Caitlyn was discovered in North Charleston, her muzzle bound shut with electrical tape.
 It’s thought that the tape was there for at least two days.

-Caitlyn has been under the care of the Charleston Animal Society
+Caitlyn has been under the care of the Charleston Animal Society, since her rescue.

 Caitlyn is now in a loving foster home where she will remain, until the animal cruelty charges against Dodson have been resolved.